Days

 🕌 Cultural Respect Always: Dress modestly in sacred spaces, behave respectfully, and ask permission before taking close-up portraits of people—especially elders, artisans, and children.

-🌱 Carbon-Aware Travel: We prioritise CNG-powered and fuel-efficient vehicles whenever possible.
+🌱 Carbon-Aware Travel: We prioritise CNG-Powered and Fuel-Efficient (Hybrid) vehicles whenever possible.
 Remaining emissions are offset through local tree-planting initiatives in Bangladesh.

 Q: Is Sonargaon worth a full-day trip?